 So…Where to begin?
 I am probably the least qualified to write this post.
 Why?
 Well, it’s about food, and as you know, I’m the least Foodie person here at Wagoners Abroad.
 I’m more of a Meat & Potatoes kind of guy, so when Heidi told me that we were going to do a cooking class while in Morocco, the conversation went something like this:

 I guess you have figured out that I like to plan, or at least appear that I am planning.
-Truth be told, I am really a “Go with the Flow” kind of person, but with researched options at the ready.
-I do find it enjoyable to research all of our options and see what trouble we can get into, as well as duration and costs in advance.
-That is about where my planning usually stops.
-I over research and we don’t usually partake in half of what I have researched.
+Truth be told, I am really a “Go with the Flow” kind of person, but with researched options at the ready to help our Morocco itinerary 7 days.